heyitsashleyhere/MINTvernetzt-Hackathon/README.md

     - Cards can be flipped to create more 'human' interaction

   - Create an algorithm to match by percentage
+    - Using [n-gram](https://www.npmjs.com/package/n-gram) ( ← *currently using a different package but will like more time to switch to this package)
     - User's can directly edit their fields without going to their profile edit page

   - News board to increase `girl in STEM` awareness